ardhi/ardhi/PROJECTS.md

 I designed and created the Bajo Framework, a one-of-a-kind, lego-like, MIT-licensed backend framework.

 The Bajo Framework is the culmination of my experience and learning across multiple languages (Java, PHP, Node.js, Python, and Go).
 It is architected around a powerful, easy-to-use, modular, and plug-and-play plugin system that rigorously adheres to the DRY (Don't Repeat Yourself) principle.

+As of now, I have built four separate sub-frameworks utilizing the Bajo Framework as their base, with a fifth currently in development:

+- Dobo DBMS: Delivers a standard access pattern for interacting with various databases, regardless of type (SQL or NoSQL).
+- Waibu Web Framework: A robust web framework built on the Fastify framework, offering the easiest method for serving static assets, RESTful APIs, or traditional multi-page applications.
+- Masohi Messaging: A dedicated messaging platform designed to simplify inter-communication among plugins and external systems.
+- Sumba Biz Suite: A collection of plug-and-play, ready-to-use plugins aimed at simplifying common programming practices, covering areas from site management and user authentication processes to standard business logic.
+- Waika AI Companion: (Currently under development)

 The framework's primary goal is to empower developers by allowing them to concentrate solely on writing unique business logic, significantly accelerating the development process and serving as my way of contributing back to the community.